Sahith Theegala

-Sahith Reddy Theegala (born December 4, 1997) is an American professional golfer.
+Sahith Reddy Theegala (born December 4, 1997) is an American professional golfer who plays on the PGA Tour.

 Early life

-Theegala was born in 1997 in Fullerton, California to Muralidhar and Karuna Theegala and has a younger brother.
+Theegala was born in 1997 in Orange, California, to Indian immigrants Muralidhar and Karuna Theegala, and has a younger brother.
+He is of Telugu descent and was raised in nearby Chino Hills, California; his family came to the United States, from Telangana, India, in the late 1980s.

 Amateur career

 Theegala was a three-time NCAA All-American at Pepperdine University.
 In his final year at Pepperdine, Theegala won the Southwestern Invitational, the Alister MacKenzie Invitational, and the Australian Master of the Amateurs.
 His collegiate career was cut short by the COVID-19 pandemic, which forced the 2020 season to end early, with his Pepperdine team ranked first in the nation.

 In 2020, Theegala won the Haskins Award, the Ben Hogan Award, and the Jack Nicklaus Award, becoming just the fifth person ever to win all three awards in the same year.